Please enter your starting address in the form input below.

 Please refresh the page if trying an alernate address.

 Aldreds are delighted to offer this single residential building plot, now available for sale individually as part of a larger scheme with permission for sixteen properties, six of which are residential, and ten holiday use only.
-This particular plot is situated at the top end of the development and has planning permission for a four bedroom, two reception detached house with integral double garage.
+This particular plot has planning permission for a three bedroom detached house with integral garage.
 Residential building plots are increasingly rarely available in the Broadland area, particularly in rural locations such as this.
 The village of Thurne is delightfully unspoilt and located on the Eastern banks of the River Thurne with a parish staithe, gift store, the delightful thatched Church of St Edmund, dating back to the 13th Century and the well known Broadland pub/restaurant, The Lion.
 The iconic white Thurne Windmill is a famous Broadland landmark.
 Early enquiries are strongly recommended.

-A single building plot with residential planning permission for a four bedroom / two reception detached house with integral double garage.
-This generous plot, located at the top end of the development will be accessed via a shared private roadway, provided by the vendors, with ducting in place for electric and water connection to the entrance of the site.
+A single building plot with residential planning permission for a three bedroom detached house with integral garage.
+Subject to any required revision permission, there is the potential to reconfigure the internal layout to create four bedroom accommodation.
+This generous plot will be accessed via a shared private roadway, provided by the vendors, with ducting in place for electric and water connection to the entrance of the site.

 Thurne is an unspoilt, attractive Broadland village lying adjacent to the River Thurne at the heart of the Norfolk Broads.
 The village benefits from a public staithe with moorings and a public house/restaurant.
 Nearby Martham, Stalham and Acle offer a full range of amenities.
 The coastal town of Great Yarmouth is appoximately 8 miles away and the fine city of Norwich, approximately 17 miles away.
 The iconic white Thurne Windmill is a famous Broadland landmark.